Powered by MOMENTUM MEDIA

 There has been growing opposition to the bill, which was passed through the lower house last month.

-On 9 October, member for North Sydney Kylea Tink introduced an amendment calling for the $3 million cap to be indexed, which was defeated 52-9.
+On 9 October, Member for North Sydney Kylea Tink introduced an amendment calling for the $3 million cap to be indexed, which was defeated 52-9.

-“The lack of indexation is out of step with current accepted tax principles, with most other elements of our super system being indexed from contribution limits to the transfer balance cap and lump sum benefits,” she said.
+“The lack of indexation is out of step with current accepted tax principles, with most other elements of our super system being indexed from contribution limits to the transfer balance cap and lump sum benefits,” Tink said.

 “Leaving the cap at $3 million without indexing it will mean people in my generation will have an entirely different and relatively higher threshold to that of my children, with the real value of the threshold likely falling to $2 million due to inflation by around 2040.”